 I am a Montreal-based visual artist who creates original works on paper.
 My art is rooted in my Métis heritage and my passion for the natural world, particularly plants.

 My French ancestors were two of the first 300 colonists to arrive in Hochelaga (now Montréal) in the 1640s.
 My First Nations ancestors were women who formed unions with French “coureurs de bois” and “voyageurs” as they pushed west in search of furs.
 My Métis ancestors helped found the first Métis Nation in the Red River district of what is now Manitoba.

-As a child, trekking across the prairie with my naturalist mother, I became fascinated with the order, beauty and life-cycles of the natural world.
+I became fascinated with the order, beauty and life-cycles of the natural world at a young age, trekking across the Saskatchewan prairie with my naturalist mother.
 This fascination grew into a passion for healing with herbs, harvesting wild plants for food and cultivating large-scale gardens.
-This passion propelled me to become a plant scientist.
-Inspired by the repeat patterns in the natural world, I set up a studio and began using patterns to create a plant-based alphabet and visual language built on historically important plants.
-I use the language, and a self-made low-toxicity toolkit of art-making techniques, to create process-based works that tell our ancestral story and honour plants as the basis of life on earth.
+I became a plant scientist.
+Later on, I set up a studio and began using the repeat patterns in nature to create a visual language based on historically important plants.
+I became an artist.
+Today I use that language, and a self-made low-toxicity toolkit of art-making techniques, to create process-based works that tell our ancestral story and honour plants as the basis of life on earth.